ALSETLab/RocketLanding/README.md

 # SpaceX Rocket Landing Modelica Library
 The rocket landing library features examples and visualization of a SpaceX rocket landing using real data.
 The corresponding models are also included in the library.

+### Background
+This library was created as part of a student course project from the Modeling and Simulation for Cyber-Physical Systems (ECSE 4961/6961) course at RPI in fall 2018.
+The final presentation for the project is here: https://www.youtube.com/watch?v=M0Ss0BvqkQk

 ### Dependencies
 The following libraries are required to run the models:
   - DLR Visualization library